 Why Pay More for LASIK?

 To put it simply, when it comes to your sight, bargain-hunting may not be the best strategy.
-Our team at the Rochester Eye and Laser Center have successfully performed this operation thousands of times over the years, and we pride ourselves on offering the most comprehensive testing and latest technologies.
-Come see us for a free consultation and experience the life changing effects of Custom LASIK.
-And please check our the rest of our site.
+Our team at the Rochester Eye and Laser Center has successfully performed this operation thousands of times over the years, and we pride ourselves on offering the most comprehensive testing and latest technologies.
+Come see us for a free consultation and experience the life-changing effects of Custom LASIK.
+And please check out the rest of our site.
 We offer lots of information for you to make an informed choice.
-Check out LASIK FAQ's here.
+Check out LASIK FAQs here.